aquariumbio/pfish/README.md

 ```

 You can then either create new protocols or pull existing ones from your Aquarium instance.

-Let's first create a protocol using the `create` command
+To create a new protocol, use the `create` command

 ```bash
 pfish create -c MyCategory -o MyProtocol
 ```

-which will create a protocol both in Aquarium and in the current directory.
+which will create the protocol both in Aquarium and in the current directory.
 The local files will be in the directory `mycategory`:

 ```bash